Flagsmith/flagsmith-docs/docs/integrations/terraform.md

 ### [Terraform API Key](../advanced-use/system-administration.md#terraform-api-keys-for-organisations):

-In order to configure flagsmith terraform provider we are going to need an API key, to generate that head over to the Organisation settings page, and click on `Create Terraform API Key`
+In order to configure the Flagsmith Terraform provider we are going to need an API key.
+To generate that head over to the Organisation Settings page, and click on `Create Terraform API Key`.

-> NOTE: Organisation admin permission is needed to generate Terraform API Key
+> NOTE: Organisation Administrator permission is required to generate Terraform API Key

-## Using Flagsmith Terraform Provider
+## Using the Flagsmith Terraform Provider

-Once you have the terraform provider key you can go ahead and create a terraform config file that will look something like this:
+Once you have the Terraform Provider key you can go ahead and create a Terraform config file, which will look something like this:

 ```terraform